Indigenous science

 Environment and Climate Change Canada’s Indigenous Science Division

-The new Indigenous Science Division (ISD) at Environment and Climate Change Canada (ECCC) is an Indigenous-led division created in January 2022 to advance reconciliation in ECCC’s science and research activities.
-The division is under the leadership of Anishinaabe scholar, Dr. Myrle Ballard, from the University of Manitoba.
+The Indigenous Science Division (ISD) at Environment and Climate Change Canada (ECCC) is an Indigenous-led division created in January 2022 to advance reconciliation in ECCC’s science and research activities.
+The division is under the watchful eye of Anishinaabe academic Dr. Myrle Ballard, of the University of Manitoba, who is the Chief Indigenous Science Advisor.

 Other foundational concepts